fpsom/ngs-data-integration/README.md

 ## Input Data Sources

-Currently the process supports two NGS technologies; 450K methylation data (sample data produced by an Infinium Human Methylation 450k array) and RNA sequencing data (sample data produced by Illumina NextSeq 500).
+Currently the process supports two technologies;

+The DNA methylation profiling was performed using the Infinium Human Methylation 450k array (Illumina) interrogating 485,577 CpG sites and data were analyzed using RnBeads (R package).
+RNA sequencing was performed using NextSeq 500 (Illumina) and data were analyzed using TopHat in Unix environment.
+The DNA methylation and expression levels were measured using b-values and Fragments Per Kilobase Million (FPKM), respectively.

 ### 450K methylation data